 After the opening prayer, participants were asked to submit survey responses on Day 2.

-The Facilitator described that a lot of Government agencies are struggling to adequately do project preparations due to limited resources financially or expert wise.
+The Facilitator described that a lot of Government agencies are struggling to adequately do project preparation.

 So we went through the active Facilities but little was said of Guarantee Facility.